2sic/oqtane-theme-2shine-bs5/readme.md

 The parameters defined with the razor control have priority and will override anything defined in the config file.
 So if you want to use the config file it is best to only define the ConfigName in the Blazor Component.

-**Those three parameters define the starting point for the navigation and you should only use one at a time the other two should just not be defined:**
+**These three parameters define the starting point for the navigation and you should only use one at a time the other two should just not be defined:**

 1. **StartingPage:**
    This parameter expects a string.